Kamiapp-fr/tools/README.md

 ### [Visual Studio Code](https://code.visualstudio.com/)
 *VS Code is my most used and favorite editor.
 I love being able to customize the editor - changing the layout, the icons, fonts and color scheme is so easy!*

+> You can use the [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) extension to use our [configuration](https://gist.github.com/EmilienLeroy/bbdb4f6feb5dd073af35f2424ddb82b6).

 #
 ### [Gitmoji](https://gitmoji.carloscuesta.me/)
 *Gitmoji is an emoji guide for your commit messages.
 Aims to be a standarization cheatshee /t for using emojis on GitHub's commit messages.*

+> At Kami we use the [gitmoji-cli](https://github.com/carloscuesta/gitmoji-cli).
+This is realy helpfull to name our commits.

 #
 ### [Postman](https://www.postman.com/)